 Audio Podcast:

-Artificial Intelligence in Pediatric Emergency Medicine | A Conversation with Dr. Selin Sagalowsky – Doctors Are People Too
+Artificial Intelligence in Pediatric Emergency Medicine | Dr. Jason Fischer on How AI Is Reshaping the ER – Doctors Are People Too

 Dr. Joshua Belfer, MD, is a Pediatric Emergency Medicine physician at the Children’s Hospital of Philadelphia, and is the Founder and Editor-in-Chief of HipPEMcrates.
 He can be reached at HipPEMcrates@gmail.com.